LSSTDESC/BlendingToolKit/CONTRIBUTING.md

 git clone https://github.com/LSSTDESC/BlendingToolKit.git
 ```

-2. It is highly recommended that you use `poetry` to manage the python environment for developing BTK.
-This will also allow you to import `btk` anywhere while you are running inside that environment.
+2. It is highly recommended that you use `conda+poetry` to manage the python environment for developing BTK.
 The following commands should install and activate a `btk` python environment managed by `poetry`:

 ```
-# run the following a python environment like conda.
 cd BlendingToolKit

+# you can skip this step if you already have a new conda environment specifically for BTK.
+conda create -n btk37 python=3.7

+# activate conda environment.
+conda activate btk37

+# install poetry
-pip install --user poetry
+conda install -c conda-forge poetry

+# install BTK dependencies from pyproject.toml file
 poetry install

+# activate poetry environment from inside the conda environment.
+poetry shell

+# install the git hook scripts
 pre-commit install
-poetry shell
 ```

 If you have any problems with the installation, they are probably due to `galsim`.
-It is recommended that you follow the instructions for [installing galsim](https://galsim-developers.github.io/GalSim/_build/html/install.html) first, and then try again.
+It is recommended that you follow the instructions for [installing galsim](https://galsim-developers.github.io/GalSim/_build/html/install.html) first (inside the `btk37` conda environment), and then try again.
 Another potential issue might be `tensorflow` and/or `galsim_hub`, if you suspect that might be the problem please create an issue in the BTK github.
-Note these last two dependencies only work on `python 3.7`.
+Note that these two dependencies only work on `python 3.7`.

 ## Pull Requests

 1. Every contribution to BTK must be made in a form of a Pull Request (PR) that can eventually be merged to the `main` branch.